terraref/extractors-multispectral/flir2tif/README.md

 ## Temperature Conversion
 Written by Andy French.

-FLIRgantry2TC_direct.r works by interpolation between cubic polynomials that were fit to the temperature/DN data sets collected in the constant temperature room.
+**FLIRgantry2TC_direct.r** works by interpolation between cubic polynomials that were fit to the temperature/DN data sets collected in the constant temperature room.
 You ran the tests at 5,15,25,35,40 and 45C, so there are 6 sets of cubic polynomials.
 The coefficients are embedded in the R script.
 The R script reads each DN value one at a time, computes 6 target temperatures corresponding to the 6 ambient room temperatures, then linearly interpolates the target temperature based on the observed ambient temperature.
 The rest of the routine writes the binary float data plus a header file."

+This is currently used in the pipeline.

 FLIRgantry2TC.r reads the raw FLIR data and associated ambient temp data and reads an associated csv file (copied at same directory) that's a table of temps and estimated spectral radiances for the camera and converts raw DN to temps as a 4-byte float binary output file.